psylinux/MyHackLabDev/content/posts/ssh-with-gpg.md

 ## Create an authentication subkey
 You should already have a GPG key.
 If you don't, read one of the many [fine tutorials](https://docs.fedoraproject.org/en-US/quick-docs/create-gpg-keys/) available on this topic.
 You will create the subkey by editing your existing key.
 You need to edit your key in expert mode to get access to the appropriate options.
-The workflow adds a new key where you can choose its capabilities—specifically, you want to toggle its capabilities to just have authentication.
+The workflow adds a new key where you can choose its capabilitie -- specifically, you want to toggle its capabilities to just have authentication.
 SSH typically uses a 2048-bit RSA key that does not expire (type 8 in the options below).
 Below is an edited version of the workflow.
 This and all other commands were tested on Fedora 29.

 ```Bash